Australian Institute of Health and Welfare (2022) Dementia in Australia, AIHW, Australian Government, accessed 08 October 2022.

 Where presented, rates refer to the number of people in permanent residential aged care as a proportion of the target population for residential aged care programs—that is, those aged 65 and over for all Australians, and those aged 50 and over for Indigenous Australians.

-The National Hospital Morbidity Database (NHMD) is a compilation of episode-level records from admitted patient morbidity data collection systems in Australian hospitals.
+The National Hospital Morbidity Database (NHMD) is a compilation of episode-level records from admitted patient morbidity data collection systems in Australian public and private hospitals.

 The data supplied are based on the National Minimum Data Set (NMDS) for Admitted patient care and include demographic, administrative and length of stay data, as well as data on the diagnoses of the patients, the procedures they underwent in hospital and external causes of injury and poisoning.
 The purpose of the NMDS for Admitted patient care is to collect information about care provided to admitted patients in Australian hospitals.
 The scope of the NMDS is episodes of care for admitted patients in all public and private acute and psychiatric hospitals, free-standing day hospital facilities, and alcohol and drug treatment centres in Australia.
 Hospitals operated by the Australian Defence Force, corrections authorities and in Australia’s off-shore territories are not in scope but some are included.